When (and How) to Renew Your Passport Posted September 27, 2019

 By mail: You can renew your passport by mail (at a cost of $110) if you meet the following qualifications:

 - Your passport was issued in the last 15 years

 - Your name has not changed in that time, or you can provide an original or certified copy of your name change (including a marriage license)

-Simply download the DS-82 form from the State Department website and follow the instructions.
+Simply download and complete the DS-82 form from the State Department website.
 Frequent international travelers will want to check the box requesting a 52-page passport (rather than the standard 28), which comes at no extra cost.

 We hope these tips help you enjoy a worry-free travel experience, and you can begin to fill your new passport with stamps from across the globe.